Insanityandme/marketplace/README.md

   </table>
 </div>

-# Introduction
+## Overview
-Plocket is a web application that allows users to buy and sell a wide range of products.
-The design of the application is heavily inspired by blocket.se (it’s similar to Facebook's marketplace but for Swedish users).
-The application is separated into two parts, a frontend and a backend.
+This is a web app that allows users to buy and sell products through product listings.
+The design of the app is heavily inspired by Blocket (a Swedish website similar to Facebook marketplace).
+The application consists of a frontend made with the JavaScript framework Next.js and a backend made with the Java framework Spring Boot.

-Features:

-- Login/Register an account
-- Sell a product by creating a listing with information & images of a product you want to sell
-- Watch current ads the user has published
-- Subscribe to categories and get notified via your inbox when a new item in that category is posted
-- Add products to your cart
-- Buy products (without payment logic implemented)
-- Search for products using categories, price, condition, and name
-- See order history
+### Key features
+* Create product listings with image(s), description, price etc.
+* Search for product listings by various search criteria
+* Subscribe to new listings in chosen product categories
+* Purchase history
+* UI for desktop & mobile

 # Backend